The Historic City of Coimbra

 What really caught our attention though, and the primary reason we made the trip, was the Baroque Library on the campus of the university.
 Because really, when I read about a library that was built between 1717 – 1728 and houses something along the lines of 40,000 books which are – in part – protected by bats (bats eat moths) it’s just something I’ve got to see, sans the bats of course.

 It was another one of those jaw-dropping awe-inspiring moments as we stepped into the Nobel Floor room of the library.
-Not surprisingly photos were not allowed but sometimes that’s actually a good thing because it forces us to be in the moment without having to worry about getting that perfect shot.
+Not surprisingly photos were not allowed but sometimes that’s actually a good thing.
+It forces us to be in the moment without having to worry about getting that perfect shot.
 And, really, how do you get the perfect shot of 40,000 books, centuries old woodwork and gold?
 It’s a lot to capture.

 As part of our package tour, we also visited the chapel, a few rooms of the palace and we took an interesting – albeit somewhat creepy – tour of the university’s science museum which housed hundreds of species of preserved animals and assorted creatures that go bump in the night.
 The historic scientific instruments were actually quite interesting to see though.